A to Z’s of Early Childhood

 Consistent expectations, activities, and supports for children in all the different settings they live and learn contribute to quality early care and education experiences.
 Research shows when families and professionals work together as partners, everyone benefits.
 You should see evidence of strong family-professional partnerships and frequent two-way communication between professionals and families.

-For young children, it is essential that their physical and emotional needs are monitored and acknowledged so that all children feel safe and supported in the learning setting.
-Look for a high-quality early care and education environment that exhibits the following physically and emotionally safe spaces.
+For young children, it is essential that their physical and emotional safety are monitored, acknowledged, and supported so that all children feel safe and supported in the learning setting.
+Look for a high-quality early care and education environment that appears physically and emotionally safe.

 Safe Spaces in Quality Early Care